TOP

 Package Itinerary

-Day 1: Arrive in Vientiane – City Tour
+Day 1: Arrival in Vientiane – City Tour

-On arrival at Wattai Airport in Vientiane, you will meet and transfer to the hotel, after checking into the hotel we transfer to the local restaurant for our lunch
+Upon arrival at Wattay Airport in Vientiane, you will be met and transferred to your hotel.
+After checking in, we proceed to a local restaurant for lunch.

-After lunch we continue to visit the major sights of the capital; including the oldest Wats; Wat Ongtue, Wat Simuang, and Wat Sisaket with thousands of miniature Buddha statues.
-Visit the former royal temple of Wat Prakeo, which previously housed the famous Emerald Buddha Image.
+After lunch, we continue to visit the major sights of the capital, including some of the oldest temples: Wat Ong Tue, Wat Si Muang, and Wat Sisaket, which houses thousands of miniature Buddha statues.
+We also visit the former royal temple of Wat Prakeo, which once housed the famous Emerald Buddha.

 Accommodation: City Inn Hotel (Deluxe Room)